ORNL/cpp-proposals-pub/D1673/blas_interface.md

 * *Effects:*

   * If `A.extent(1)` is zero, returns `init`;
-  * Else, returns the one-norm of the matrix `A`, that is, the maximum over all columns of `A`, of the sum of the absolute values of the elements of the column.
+  * Else, returns the one norm of the matrix `A`, that is, the maximum over all columns of `A`, of the sum of the absolute values of the elements of the column.

-* *Remarks:* If `in_matrix_t::element_type` is a floating-point type or a complex version thereof, if `T` is a floating-point type, and if `T` has higher precision than `in_matrix_type::element_type`, then intermediate terms in the sum use `T`'s precision or greater.
+* *Remarks:* If `in_matrix_t::element_type` is a floating-point type or a complex version thereof, if `T` is a floating-point type, and if `T` has higher precision than `in_matrix_type::element_type`, then intermediate terms in each sum use `T`'s precision or greater.

 ###### One norm with default result type